oracle-quickstart/oci-arch-data-flow/README.md

 Your data resides in different clouds, such as Amazon Web Services S3 or Azure Blob Storage, but you want to analyze it from a common analysis platform.
 Oracle Cloud Infrastructure Data Flow is a fully managed Spark service that lets you develop and run big data analytics, regardless of where your data resides, without having to deploy or manage a big data cluster.

+These terraform scripts cover the administrative steps you have to do before using OCI DataFlow.

 ## Terraform Provider for Oracle Cloud Infrastructure
 The OCI Terraform Provider is now available for automatic download through the Terraform Provider Registry.